avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 Unfortunately it didn't find a solution, which I found odd.
 I figured 4 bytes to match, with 4 bytes of input should have one solution.
 Unfortunately XOR doesn't play nice with addition, and the operations for a 4-byte input don't result in all of the linear independence of the 4 bytes being "used" as it were.
 So then I wrote a script to do it with 6 bytes.

 However, I did that wrong, because I had learned ruby that very day and had already spent way too much time on the computer.
-I tried brute forcing all the 4-byte options, thinking there was a mistake in my logic.
+It didn't output anything!
+I tried brute forcing all the 4-byte options, thinking there was a mistake in my logic -- especially that for the last word (brute forcing 6-byte input would take forever).
 I also spent a lot of time retracing my steps through the debugger and learning more about the status register and its flags.
 All very useful, but ultimately it was just a dumb mistake in my code!
 Here's the fixed script that outputs all six-byte (and probably five-byte if you wait long enough) passwords.

 ```ruby
 # Look for 6-byte input